aral/catts/README.md

   - __Uses icons.__ There is very little cognitive load to recognising an icon.
 There’s a reason we use icons of applications in menus, etc., instead of tiny thumbnails of them.
 The same principles apply here.
 (If we showed windows within an app as well, thumbnails might make more sense there but titles would probably still suffice.
 Which leads me to…)

-  - __Enables you to tell apart different windows of the same app__ (simply, by displaying some additional information about each).
+  - __Enables you to tell apart different windows of the same app__ (simply, by displaying the window title in the switcher alongside the icon).

-    _This could be handled differently if desired and isn’t the most aesthetically-pleasing but [functional features below delightful](https://2017.ind.ie/ethical-design/) for a reason on the [ethical design pyramid](https://2017.ind.ie/ethical-design/).
-Ideally, of course, I would be able to switch between windows of the same app differently and not have to worry about which workspace or screen my apps are.
-All these add cognitive load that can make me forget what I am doing._
+  - __Uses the system colour scheme.__ Love Dark Mode?
+Catts does too.

 I feel that elementary OS would be far more usable – especially for folks just coming over from macOS or Windows – if Catts (or something like it) were to [replace the official task switcher in elementary OS](https://github.com/elementary/gala/discussions/72#discussioncomment-219601).